 “When thinking of a tool or service that empowers me as an R&D manager, I think of how those tools must be something that gives great value to both my team and me.
 One of the main problems that Rookout’s product solves is debugging and solving bugs.
 Yet, before you can fix and solve the bugs, you must first find the bugs and understand the state of quality your product is in.
 At Rookout, we use Bugsnag and Sentry.
 Their value is amazing and empowers our team of developers.
 It does this by allowing them to hunt the bugs and gives them a headstart on fixing them.

-As a manager, I know that my devs have the right tool to help them find bugs, while also giving me a high level understanding of the quality my team delivers.
-I don't often dig into the details of every bug, but when I do I am able to get a wide insight on my system’s status.
-I can look at the amount of bugs for each application and service we have, see the amount of new bugs that surface when we deploy a new version and then identify overall trends.
+As a manager, I know that my devs have the right tool to help them find bugs, while also giving me a high-level understanding of the quality my team delivers.
+I don’t often dig into the details of every bug, but when I do I am able to get a wide insight into my system’s status.
+I can look at the amount of bugs for each application and service we have, see the amount of new bugs that surface when we deploy a new version, and then identify overall trends.
 I am able to easily decide whether I want my team to put more or less effort into bug smashing and can then raise a flag to our sales engineers and support engineers when things heat up.

 If you don’t have any error reporting framework, go ahead and integrate one.
 Whether it be Bugsnag, Sentry (which has excellent integration with Rookout) or any other service – you won’t understand how you managed to get by without it.”

 As CTO of Rookout, Jira is my favorite tool.
 Why, you ask, out of all of the tools in the universe, did I choose this specific one?